andrew-drogalis/Ideal-Home-Location/assets/wiki/methodology.md

 ### Mean Ranking

 The mean ranking was used when it was appropriate to isolate the extreme values for highly skewed datasets.
-Only the right tail values are included in the final analysis, while the left tail values are disregarded.
+Only the right tail values are included in the final analysis, and the left tail values are disregarded.
 The deviation ratio in this case is the measure of how many standard deviations a data point is away from the mean.

 ```python
 deviation_ratio = (value[x] - Yearly_Mean) / Yearly_Standard_Deviation